Course Content and Outcome Guide for AVS 265 Effective Winter 2016

 - AVS 265

 - Lecture/Lab Hours:

 - Special Fee:

-Course DescriptionProvides the opportunity to present, explain, demonstrate and assess flight-related skills and knowledge related to all levels of helicopter training, including Instrument, while flying from the Instructor’s seat.
-Includes preparation for the FAA Certified Flight Instructor and Instrument Instructor practical tests.
-Flight training fees apply and cover a specific amount of training; please see the Course Curriculum and Outcome Guide for detailed information.
-Prerequisite: AVS 216.
-Co-requisites: AVS 207, AVS 260.
+Course DescriptionProvides the opportunity to present, explain, demonstrate and assess flight-related skills and knowledge related to all levels of helicopter training, including Instrument, while flying from the Instructors seat.
+Provides training required to prepare for the initial FAA Certified Flight Instructor and Instrument Instructor knowledge and practical tests, and the FAA Fundamentals of Instructing knowledge test.
+Flight training fees apply and cover a specific amount of training; Additional funding may be required.
+Prerequisites: AVS 216.
+Corequisites: AVS 207.

 Addendum to Course Description